The primary cause of unhappiness is never the situation but your thoughts about it.”- Eckhart Tolle

 When we are out of balance, we feel like we have no control over our circumstances and we end up repeating the same patterns without consciously understanding why we do it.
 This is why so many people don’t know how to help themselves.

-It’s too difficult to determine what the root cause of, or where the beginning of the cycle started.
+It’s becomes too difficult to determine what the root cause of, or where the beginning of the cycle started.